-- Jack Henry Banking supports commercial banks with information and transaction processing platforms that provide enterprise-wide automation.
+- Our core banking solutions support commercial banks with information and transaction processing platforms that provide enterprise-wide automation.
 We have three functionally distinct core bank processing systems and more than 140 fully integrated complementary solutions, including business intelligence and bank management, retail and business banking, digital and mobile internet banking and electronic payment solutions, risk management and protection, and item and document imaging solutions.
-Our banking solutions have state-of-the-art functional capabilities, and we can re-market the hardware required by on-premise use of each software system.
+Our core banking solutions have state-of-the-art functional capabilities, and we can re-market the hardware required by on-premise use of each software system.
 Our banking solutions can be delivered on-premise or through our private cloud delivery model and are backed by a company-wide commitment to provide exceptional personal service.
-Jack Henry Banking is a recognized market leader, currently supporting nearly 1,000 banks with its technology platforms. - Symitar supports credit unions of all sizes with an information and transaction processing platform that provides enterprise-wide automation.
+We are a recognized market leader, currently supporting over 950 banks with our technology platforms. - Our core credit union solutions support credit unions of all sizes with an information and transaction processing platform that provides enterprise-wide automation.
 Our solution includes one flagship core processing system and more than 100 fully integrated complementary solutions, including business intelligence and credit union management, member and member business services, digital and mobile internet banking and electronic payment solutions, risk management and protection, and item and document imaging solutions.
 Our credit union solution also has state-of-the-art functional capabilities.
-We also re-market the hardware required by on-premise use of the software system.
+We also re-market the hardware required by onpremise use of the software system.
 Our credit union solution can be delivered on-premise or through our private cloud delivery model, and is backed by our company-wide commitment to provide exceptional personal service.
-Symitar currently supports over 700 credit union customers. - ProfitStars is a leading provider of specialized products and services assembled primarily through our focused diversification acquisition strategy.
-These core agnostic solutions are compatible with a wide variety of information technology platforms and operating environments and offer more than 100 fully-integrated complementary solutions, including proven solutions for generating additional revenue and growth, increasing security and mitigating operational risks, and/or controlling operating costs.
-ProfitStars' products and services enhance the performance of financial services organizations of all asset sizes and charters, and diverse corporate entities.
-Profitstars has over 8,300 customers, including nearly 6,700 non-core customers.
+We currently support nearly 720 credit union customers. - Our non-core solutions for financial institutions are specialized products and services assembled primarily through our focused diversification acquisition strategy.
+These core-agnostic solutions are compatible with a wide variety of information technology platforms and operating environments and offer more than 100 complementary solutions, including proven solutions for generating additional revenue and growth, increasing security and mitigating operational risks, and/or controlling operating costs.
+Our non-core products and services enhance the performance of financial services organizations of all asset sizes and charters, and diverse corporate entities.
+We have over 7,800 customers, including over 6,150 unique non-core customers.
 These distinct products and services can be implemented individually or as solution suites to address specific business problems or needs and enable effective responses to dynamic industry trends.